-Figure 1 Percentages of winning
+Figure 1 Percentages of winning12

-Except for the fourth subject in the second treatment (see footnote 6), under the second treatment the percentage is always higher than, or at the most the same as, under the first treatment.
-Looking at the graph, we may state that the new decisional mechanism is preferable from a social and even individual point of view.
+Except for the fourth subject in the second treatment (see footnote 10), under the second treatment the percentage is always higher than, or at the most the same as, under the first treatment.
+Looking at the graph, we may state that the new decisional mechanism is preferable from a social and even individual point of view, i.e. in T2 the winning percentage is alwayes larger then in T1, even if at late stages (position 9 and 10) the winning percentages in the two treatments become very similar.